DavidBnm/wix-de-home-assignment/README.md

-# wix-de-home-assistant
+This repository contains the work I completed for the Data Engineer role home assignment from Wis.
+It showcases my skills in data engineering, including data processing, cleaning, and analysis, based on the tasks outlined in the assignment.

-This repository contains the work for the home assignment I received from Wis for the Data Engineer role.
-The project demonstrates my ability to handle various data engineering tasks, including data processing, cleaning, and analysis.
-Feel free to explore the code, and I am open to any feedback.
+Feel free to explore the code, and please don't hesitate to provide feedback.